temmyscope/router/readme.md

 //note that when giving route groups name, 'default' is a reserved name in the library, so don't use it.
 $route->group(['prefix' => '/api/restricted',
 				'name' => 'auth',
+				//objects or variables can be manually injected from v3.0.0 as an array like the one below:
 				'inject' => [$req, $res],
 				//the midleware should be fully namespaced middleware and must expect a closure $next param 'middleware' => [ App\Controllers\AuthController::class, "index"]